pmeeny/CI-MS3-FootballMemories/README.md

 # Football memories site
 Football memories is a website that allows users to add/edit/delete/view football memories for given tournaments.
 It also allows users to rate and comment on football memories
-- There are two types of users, and I have set up accounts for both
-    - An admin user account has been set up with username/password of administrator/Password123
-    - A regular user account has been set up with username/password of mikemurphy/Password123
 <br>

-**View the live site [here](https://ci-ms3-footballmemories.herokuapp.com/)**
 <br><br>
 ![Responsive site example](football_memories/static/images/am_i_responsive/responsive_devices.png)